 We do want to test out load balancing and multiple streamers at one time with all of their different settings however, we won’t have anyone streaming in any official capacity before launch.

-We’re aiming for sometime in 2020 for our alpha launch.
+We’re aiming for sometime early 2021 for our alpha launch.
 We’ll let you know 2 weeks in advance of launch to give you time to prepare.

 Way too early to think about this.
 There is a lot of discussion to be had about this, but the current thought is we’ll probably be more aligned with a cooperative or employee owned company.